loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 then be translated into x86-64.

 #todo[
-  change name of section

   introduce pre/post conditions for $known slash omega$ ]

-To help understanding the compilation scheme the reader should keep the following operators and syntax in mind:

-- The compilation scheme consists of three functions:
+The compilation scheme consists of three functions:
   - $#scheme_pos($\_$)^known_rho : "Value" -> "Pseudo instruction"$

   - $#scheme_pos($\_$)^omega_rho : "Value" -> "Pseudo instruction"$

   - $#scheme_neg($\_$)_rho : "Command" -> "Pseudo instruction"$

 We prefix the functions with $""^+$ and $""^-$ to refer to the respective fragments.
-  The translation between pseudo instructions and x86-64 assembly can be seen in @translation_table
+If we use $alpha$ inplace of $omega$ and $known$, then the definition should exist for both kinds.

-- $rho$ is a mapping from variables to a list of pseudo register.
+The function $rho$ is a mapping from variables to a list of pseudo registers.
 A pseudo register is a physical register or a location on the stack.
-Formally, $rho$ can be seen as the function: $rho : Gamma -> "List"("Reg")$
+Formally, $rho$ can be seen as the function: $rho : Gamma -> "List"("Reg")$.

-  The reason the range of $rho$ is a list of pseudo registers is because some values require more space than a physical register can store.
+The range of $rho$ is a list of pseudo registers because not all values can be stored in one physical register.

-- The scheme uses a mix of meta syntax, i.e, instructions that does not generate any code, and instructions that generate code.
-We differentiate meta syntax from instructions using double quotes.

-The instructions that do generate code, such as $push x$, work similary to their assembly counterparts.

-The first box contains a translation from pseudo instructions to x86-64 instructions. #todo[make better] The second box contains translations from psuedo operands to proper x86-64 operands.
+The scheme also contains the meta instruction: $\""let" r_n = "next"(rho, t)\"$, where $"next"$  has the type $"List"("Reg") -> "Type" -> "List"("Reg")$.
+The pseudo registers chosen depends on which pseudo registers are used in $rho$, and the size of the type $t$.
+The meta instruction exists only at compile time.

+The translation between pseudo instructions and x86-64 assembly can be seen in @translation_table, and in @operand_table we explain the operands used in the compilation scheme.

 #[
   #let frame(stroke) = (x, y) => (